Saint Paul, Minnesota: Ethnic history

 Most St. Paul residents claiming religious affiliation are Christian, split between the Roman Catholic Church and various Protestant denominations.
 The Roman Catholic presence comes from Irish, German, Scottish, and French Canadian settlers, later bolstered by Hispanic immigrants.
-There are Jewish synagogues such as Mount Zion Temple and relatively small populations of Hindus, Muslims, and Buddhists.
+There are Jewish synagogues such as Mount Zion Temple and significant populations of Hindus, Muslims, and Buddhists.
 The city has been dubbed "paganistan" due to its large Wiccan population.